gnss-sdr/geniuss-place/_posts/2017-01-03-cross-compiling-gnss-sdr.md

 </div>

+4) OPTIONAL: at this point, you can configure your building by editing the file ```./conf/conf.local```.
+If you do nothing and leave the configuration by default, the next step will generate an image for a Zedboard.
+Other platforms can be selected by changing the value of the MACHINE variable.
+Read the comments at ```./conf/conf.local``` for more options.

+5) Build the image:

+     $ bitbake gnss-sdr-dev-image
+     $ bitbake -c populate_sdk gnss-sdr-dev-image

-This process will create a script (such as the ones linked above) which will install the SDK in your system.
+This process will generate a script (such as the ones linked above) which will install the SDK in your system.
 Such script will be found under ```./tmp-glibc/deploy/sdk/```.

 Using the SDK